observIQ/stanza/docs/operators/add.md

 Example usage:

 <hr>
-Add a string to the record
+Add a string to the body

 ```yaml
 - type: add